 Each location has its own LAN (Local Area Network) which consists of a wired and wireless infrastructure both of which are accessible in every room.
-Each building has centralized file and print servers which backs up locally as well as to another district location and finally moved to tape for disaster recovery purposes.
+Each building has centralized file and print servers backed up and transferred to another district location for disaster recovery purposes.

 Many systems including student information system (SIS), email, media servers, phone and voicemail are centralized in the primary MDF and services are shared between the buildings.
-Applications that support a variety of "back-office" functions in the district such as PowerSchool (SIS), Inform (Achievement Data Management System), Destiny (Library Management System), SIF (School Interoperability Framework), Microsoft Exchange (Email Server), Microsoft System Center, AppSense and antivirus are hosted by the district at our primary MDF.
-However, some of our applications such as SchoolFusion (our website) have moved to the "cloud", these applications are managed by the district but hosted externally in data centers owned and operated by a service provider.
+Applications that support a variety of "back-office" functions in the district such as PowerSchool (SIS), Destiny (Library Management System), SIF (School Interoperability Framework), Microsoft Exchange (Email Server), Microsoft System Center, Ivanti and antivirus are hosted by the district at our primary MDF.
+However, some of our applications such as Blackboard (our website), OTUS (our data warehouse) and others have moved to the "cloud"; these applications are managed by the district but hosted externally in data centers owned and operated by a service provider.